 It also puts you in a state of “flow” where you lose track of time because you’re so engaged in what you’re doing.
 The flow state is similar to being in a meditative state.

 5. Listen to music.

 When you need to recharge, listen to relaxing music on Spotify or Pandora.
-Try “Relaxation Radio” on Pandora.
-It's perfect when you just want to feel calm and peaceful.
+It’s perfect when you just want to feel calm and peaceful.

 There have been a lot of studies confirming that music has a beneficial effect on many physical functions, such as slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.